matthias-reis/aithir.de/_content/storylines/vegan.md

 language.
 In English, you differentiate between cow and beef, calf and veal, pig and pork.

-Also, meat is an abstraction.
-A ridiculous argument against vegans is that they substitute meat with "identically looking alternatives", while a sausage looks nothing at all like the original.
-With the abstraction, it's wiped from our conscious mind.
+Also, meat is an abstraction in itself.
+A ridiculous argument against vegans is that they substitute meat with "identically looking alternatives", while a sausage looks nothing at all like the original, too.
+Together with the abstraction, its background wiped from our conscious mind.

-People even think that organic meat - where animals have 30 cm more space would be less cruel.
+People even think that organic meat - where animals have 30 cm more space - would be less cruel.
 No. Someone cuts these throats as well in the end.

 The aspect of respecting **animal rights** is the most important part of veganism.
-Two simple narratives from different perspecitves describe the situation best.
+Two simple narratives from different perspecitves describe very well, that animals should have rights just as humans do.
 Let's call it cat/cow according to the Yoga position.

-If you've ever lived with a pet, e.g. a cat, you automatically get to know their character.
+- Cat: If you've ever lived with a pet, e.g. a cat, you automatically get to know their character.
 I believe there is no way to unsee that the animal has a personality that must be protected.
 They're a friend.
 They depend on you, speak in their own language with you and you understand most of it.
 They express thoughts, feelings and needs.

-And on the other hand, if you've ever looked into the processes in a slaughterhouse (I recommend the documentary "Cowspiracy" for a start), you immediately know that it is utterly wrong what's happening there.
+- Cow: And on the other hand, if you've ever looked into the processes of a slaughterhouse (I recommend the documentary "Cowspiracy" for a start), you immediately know that it is utterly wrong what's happening there.
 It will be impossible for many people to accept these conditions just for a steak.

 Even without written law, this will become clear.
 Animal Rights are not up for discussion.
 There will be cases where it doesn't seem that obvious.
 So it's also